Restaurant Brands International (NYSE:QSR) PT Raised to $68.00 at Cowen

-Restaurant Brands International (NYSE:QSR) (TSE:QSR) had its price target raised by Cowen from $65.00 to $68.00 in a report issued on Monday, Price Targets.com reports.
-They currently have a market perform rating on the restaurant operator’s stock.
+Restaurant Brands International (NYSE:QSR) (TSE:QSR) had its target price increased by equities researchers at Cowen from $65.00 to $68.00 in a research report issued on Monday, Benzinga reports.
+The firm currently has a “market perform” rating on the restaurant operator’s stock.
+Cowen’s price objective points to a potential downside of 0.03% from the stock’s previous close.

-Several other research analysts also recently commented on the company.
-Royal Bank of Canada increased their price objective on Restaurant Brands International from $68.00 to $73.00 and gave the company an outperform rating in a research note on Monday.
-Wells Fargo & Company increased their price objective on Restaurant Brands International from $75.00 to $80.00 and gave the company an overweight rating in a research note on Monday, March 29th.
-BMO Capital Markets increased their price objective on Restaurant Brands International from $71.00 to $75.00 and gave the company an outperform rating in a research note on Monday.
-Morgan Stanley increased their price objective on Restaurant Brands International from $66.00 to $70.00 and gave the company an equal weight rating in a research note on Monday.
-Finally, Oppenheimer restated a hold rating on shares of Restaurant Brands International in a report on Sunday, May 2nd.
-One equities research analyst has rated the stock with a sell rating, seven have issued a hold rating and fourteen have given a buy rating to the company.
-The company currently has a consensus rating of Buy and an average target price of $69.90.
+Other equities analysts have also issued reports about the stock.
+Truist raised their target price on shares of Restaurant Brands International from $70.00 to $80.00 in a research report on Monday, May 3rd.
+KeyCorp raised their target price on shares of Restaurant Brands International from $65.00 to $77.00 and gave the stock an “overweight” rating in a research report on Monday, May 3rd.
+They noted that the move was a valuation call.
+Royal Bank of Canada lifted their price objective on shares of Restaurant Brands International from $68.00 to $73.00 and gave the company an “outperform” rating in a report on Monday, May 3rd.
+The Goldman Sachs Group assumed coverage on shares of Restaurant Brands International in a report on Tuesday, January 19th.
+They set a “sell” rating and a $60.00 price objective on the stock.
+Finally, Northcoast Research assumed coverage on shares of Restaurant Brands International in a report on Monday, April 19th.
+They set a “neutral” rating on the stock.
+One analyst has rated the stock with a sell rating, seven have assigned a hold rating and fourteen have issued a buy rating to the stock.
+Restaurant Brands International presently has an average rating of “Buy” and a consensus target price of $69.90.

 About Restaurant Brands International